Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 #### Actions (Requires Your Bonus Action)

 ***Force-Empowered Rend.*** *Melee Weapon Attack:* your spell attack modifier to hit, reach 5 ft., one target you can see. *Hit:* 1d8 + PB force damage.

 ***Repair (3/Day).*** The magical mechanisms inside the defender restore 2d8 + PB hit points to itself or to one construct or object within 5 feet of it.

 #### Reactions

-***Deflect Attack.*** The defender imposes disadvantage on the attack roll of one creature it can see that is within 5 feet of it, provided the attack roll is against a creature other than the defender.
+***Deflect Attack.*** The defender imposes Disadvantage on the attack roll of one creature it can see that is within 5 feet of it, provided the attack roll is against a creature other than the defender.